How To Find Effective Guitar Exercises And Practice Them The Right Way To Become A Killer Guitarist Faster

 Long-term guitar playing goals feed into your vision: the ultimate skill level you want to achieve as a guitarist and musician.
 Your vision has many long-term goals that break down into mid-term, short-term and micro goals.

 The right guitar exercises help you achieve micro goals in a way that is congruent with your short, medium and long-term goals.

 Question: “Tom Hess, how do I set my long-term, mid-term, short-term and micro guitar playing goals?”

 Answer: An expert guitar teacher breaks down your musical vision into guitar playing goals and keeps you focused on these goals until they are reached.
 If you take guitar lessons, your teacher must do this for you.

 If you are self-taught, identify what skills you must learn and master to play guitar the way you want.
 Then determine your current level of mastery with each skill.

-Your guitar exercises must help you close the gap between your existing skills and your desired skills (more on this below).
+Either way, your guitar exercises must help you close the gap between your existing skills and your desired skills.

 To understand how to close this gap, check out this eGuide on how to play guitar perfectly, consistently and accurately without mistakes.